Zinfandel Advocates & Producers (ZAP) Grand Tasting

 Easton Wines & Terre Rouge

-For many people, winemaker Bill Easton represents Amador County better than anyone.
+For many people, winemaker Bill Easton represents Amador County in the Sierra Foothills better than anyone.
 The region, often too underrated and overlooked, has given him some great quality to work with as some of the largest quantity pre-prohibition Zinfandel vines grown in granite and volcanic soils are here.
 His Zinfandel isn’t as flashy at the start compared to the soft high alcohol style prized by many today but they will open your eyes to how graceful Zinfandel can age.